vfeltrin89/vfeltrin89/README.md

 Here are some I'm doing at the moment:

 - 🔭 I’m currently working on my career transition (**`IT SUPPORT`** to **`SOFTWARE DEVELOPMENT`**)
+- 🚀 Would like to see which projects am I working on?
+[Click here!](https://github.com/vfeltrin89?tab=projects)
 - 🌱 I’m currently studying [CS50](https://cs50.harvard.edu/) at HarvardX
 - 🤔 I’m looking for help with programming logic, algorithms...